dotnet/csharplang/spec/expressions.md

 }
 ```

-When not captured, there is no way to observe exactly how often a local variable is instantiated—because the lifetimes of the instantiations are disjoint, it is possible for each instantation to simply use the same storage location.
+When not captured, there is no way to observe exactly how often a local variable is instantiated—because the lifetimes of the instantiations are disjoint, it is possible for each instantiation to simply use the same storage location.
 However, when an anonymous function captures a local variable, the effects of instantiation become apparent.

 The example
 ```csharp